bktujwol/ctc-overlay/readme.md

-jQuery plugin to add overlay image viewer to your image gallery and content viewer to you you want to load on modal window jQuery plugin version of overlay functionalities built-in in CT Commerec WordPress Plugin
+jQuery plugin to add overlay image viewer to your image gallery and content viewer to you you want to load on modal window. jQuery plugin version of overlay functionalities built-in in CT Commerec WordPress Plugin

 # USAGE
 Plugin  lets you display all of the images inside the element , you can apply it to one or multiple galleries